msenosain/DS4A-DE-Group2_wnba-nba-salary-gap/README.md

-DS4A-DE-Group2_wnba-nba-salary-gap
+Analyzing Pay Gap Between the WNBA and the NBA
 ==============================

-Analyzing salary gap between WNBA and NBA players
+Capstone project as part of the DS4A/Data Engineering program (Group 2)

 Project Organization
 ------------